 As the study is underway, Metro is providing updates and seeking feedback from Metro advisory committees and the Metro Council at regularly scheduled meetings.
 These committees include the Transportation Policy Alternatives Committee, the Committee on Racial Equity and the Joint Policy Advisory Committee on Transportation.
 A final report will be presented to Metro Council and JPACT when the study is complete.

-The study will take a year to complete.
-Metro staff expects to publish a report summarizing the study findings in late 2020 or early 2021.
+Metro staff expects to publish a report summarizing the study findings in summer of 2021.

 The study will not result in specific actions like rule or policy changes or proposed projects.
 Policy leaders will use the information collected to inform policy, current projects, and decide on next steps.